yaaminiv/yaaminiv.github.io/_posts/2017-08-15-Gigas-Larvae-Day16.md

 1. Let the larvae die until all I count are empty shells
 2. Terminate the experiment and sample everything on Thursday

-My guess is that I'll end up going with the second optio, but I'll talk to Steven and go from there.
+My guess is that I'll end up going with the second option, but I'll talk to Steven and go from there.